-- 10.10.1 Any ball will be considered out of bounds, if it touches or crosses the exterior boundary lines.
-If the ball is touching the line and supporting another ball, the ball on the line will be removed directly outwards perpendicular to the boundary line in one motion while keeping the ball in contact with the floor.
-If the ball that was supported falls and touches the line, that ball will also be out of bounds.
-Each ball will be dealt with according to 10.10.3 or 10.11.1.
-A ball that touches or crosses the exterior boundary line and then re-enters the playing area is out of bounds and becomes a dead ball. - 10.10.2 A ball, which is played and fails to enter the playing area, except in the case of rule 10.14, will be considered out of bounds. - 10.10.3 Any coloured ball that is propelled or knocked out of bounds becomes a Dead Ball and is placed in the designated area.
+- 10.10.1 Any ball is out of bounds, if it touches or crosses the exterior boundary lines.
+If the ball is touching the line and supporting another ball, the ball on the line will be removed.
+If the supported ball falls and touches the line, that ball will also be out of bounds and will be removed.
+Each ball will be dealt with according to 10.10.3 for a coloured ball or 10.11.1 for the jack ball.
+A ball that touches or crosses the exterior boundary line and then reenters the playing area is out of bounds and becomes a dead ball. - 10.10.2 A ball, which is played and fails to enter the playing area, except in the case of rule 10.14, will be considered out of bounds.

+10.10.3 Any coloured ball that is propelled or knocked out of bounds becomes a Dead Ball and is placed in the designated area.
 The Referee is the sole arbiter as to whether a ball is out of bounds.